Karamiii/API-weather-page/README.md

  (fixed (Thnx Louis))

 10.04.2022:
 - Added 2 selectors to main page to choose timespan and value which to inspect.
 Got it working but it all seems a bit slow?
-Might be the data stacking issue that slows the page.
+Might be the data stacking issue that slows the page (fixed).

 18.4.2022: